Broccoli Salad with Bacon and Dried Cherries

 - Refrigerate for an hour or two to let flavors meld.
 Toss again before serving.

-Salad tastes best after refrigerating a few hours up to overnight.
+This salad tastes best after refrigerating for a few hours up to overnight.